June 2017: Handbook Editors' Update

-Following the introduction of the Methodological Expectations for Cochrane Intervention Review (MECIR) standards, we set out to produce a minor Handbook update, Version 5.2.
-Due to limited editorial capacity, a limited number of interim updates for Version 5.2 have been produced.
-The new chapters are 1, 8, 9, 10, 11, 12, and 21 and are available as pdf versions for Cochrane members.
-The new chapters include minor edits to improve clarity, some limited new material and updating.
-There are no substantive changes to methods.
+Following the introduction of the Methodological Expectations for Cochrane Intervention Review (MECIR) standards, we set out to produce a minor Handbook update, version 5.2 to include these standards.
+Due to limited editorial capacity, we have produced a limited number of chapters.
+These chapters are 1, 8, 9, 10, 11, 12, and 21 and are available as pdf versions for Cochrane members.
+These chapters include minor edits to improve clarity, some limited new material and updating.
+There are currently no substantive changes to methods, we expect to include these in Version 6.
 For more details see the What's new? page.
 The Handbook editorial team will now proceed to the full production of Version 6 of the Handbook, to be released in 2018.
 Senior Scientific Editors Julian Higgins and James Thomas have reorganized some material to include recent developments.
 There are also several new chapters including writing a protocol, equity and specific populations, complex interventions, network meta-analysis, and synthesizing findings using non-statistical methods.
+This version will substantively update 5.0 and 5.1.

 The Cochrane Handbook for Systematic Reviews of Interventions is the official guide that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
 The current complete version of the Handbook is 5.1 (updated March 2011), edited by Julian Higgins and Sally Green.